mrmanian/CakeWalk/README.md

 **[Back to top](#Project-Management-Dashboard)**

-## Pending Work
+## Improvement
-- When a user adds a project, the project changes for all users, but when a user logs back in, it is corrected.
-So it is correct in the database, we just have to fix the UI
-- Add a cancel button to Create Task and Create Project page if user changes their mind and make every input of the form required so that we don't have null values
-- Allow users to be a part of multiple projects rather than just one
+- Add a view project button to view project description as well as the users who are part of the project.
+- Add a delete project button to delete completed projects or an archive functionality to store the completed items without erasing the contents.

 **[Back to top](#Project-Management-Dashboard)**

 ## Linting Errors
-- 'useState' is defined but never used  no-unused-vars error, which happens but the script actually does use useState so it is inaccurate
-- Dependency cycle detected, which we needed for our app to refresh to a page where users can decide if they want to create another task or project
+- Dependency cycle detected, which we needed for our app to refresh to a page where users can decide if they want to create another task or project.
-- import/prefer-default-export, which happens in Socket.jsx which was given to us from a lecture so we didn't change it
+- import/prefer-default-export, which happens in Socket.jsx which was given to us from a lecture so we didn't change it.

 **[Back to top](#Project-Management-Dashboard)**